Lupe Valdez: 2018 Texas gubernatorial election

 In December 2017, Valdez announced her candidacy for Governor of Texas in the 2018 gubernatorial election against incumbent Republican governor Greg Abbott.
-In the March 6, 2018 Primary she got more votes than any other Democrat, leading her closest competitor, Andrew White, son of former governor Mark White, by 16 percent.
-However, she only received 43% of the vote, forcing a run-off against White.
-The run-off occurred on May 22, 2018, resulting in Valdez's victory and making her the first Latina and first openly gay person nominated for governor by a major party in the state.
-Abbott was reelected with 56% of the vote.
+In the March 6 primary, Valdez finished in first place with 43% of the vote, with her closest competitor, Andrew White, son of former Democratic governor Mark White, receiving 27% of the vote.
+However, under state law, because no candidate reached a majority of the vote, this forced a runoff election against White.
+In the May 22 runoff, Valdez defeated White by a margin of 53% to 47%, making her the first Latina and first openly gay person nominated for Governor by a major party in the state.

+In the general election, Abbott was reelected with 56% of the vote to Valdez's 43%.

+Personal life

+Valdez is a lesbian.
+She is in a long term relationship with Lindsey Browning, a chiropractor.